rpbouman/huey/README.md

   - The **Form tab** presents all the secret's details as a structured form.
   - The **Code tab** has a code editor that lets you view and edit the Secret using DuckDB's [```CREATE SECRET```-syntax](https://duckdb.org/docs/lts/sql/statements/create_secret).

+## Editing Secrets
-Selecting a secret in the list loads it from storage and populates the form and code tabs with its details.
+Selecting a secret in the list loads it from storage and populates the form and code tabs with its details so you can edit it.

+### Secret Manager Form view
 The Form is structured thus:
 - Name and type
   This is the secret's 'header'.
 It consists of the following items: